tholman/generative-artistry/content/episodes/generative-art-and-creative-code.md

 # Generative art, creative code, and the world around us!

-_**If you hit play on the left, with the transcription, and media checkbox ticked, this text will flow with the podcast.
-So you can drop back into the browser any time, and get any links or relavent text!**_

-Tim and Ruth jump right into creative code and generative art, this episode we talk about the what, when and why's.
+**Tim and Ruth jump right into creative code and generative art, this episode we talk about the what, when and why's.**

 --